Acupuncture and

 Practice Philosophy

-I'm a licensed acupuncturist and herbalist currently practicing in Hendersonville, NC.
+I am a licensed acupuncturist and herbalist offering Chinese medical services in my clinic located in Horse Shoe, NC.
 My practice promotes patient education while emphasizing quality of life at all stages of life.

-After attending UC Berkeley for a Bachelor of Arts degree in Peace and Conflict studies, I went on to receive my Master of Acupuncture and Oriental Medicine at Daoist Traditions College of Chinese Medical Arts in Asheville, North Carolina.
+After attending UC Berkeley for a Bachelor of Arts degree in Peace and Conflict studies, I went on to receive my Master of Acupuncture and Oriental Medicine at Daoist Traditions College of Chinese Medical Arts in Asheville, North Carolina in 2017.
 In 2020, I completed my Doctor of Acupuncture and Chinese Medicine at Pacific College of Oriental Medicine in San Diego, California.

 My practice includes acupuncture along with classical adjunct therapies such as tuina (Chinese medical massage), cupping, moxibustion, food therapy, medical qi gong, and herbal medicine.